-Best PlayStation 4 Headset Stands in 2019
+Best PlayStation 4 Headset Stands in 2022

 CORSAIR ST100 RGB Premium Headset Stand

-The CORSAIR ST100 stand is a bit pricier than the competition, but for good reason: it features dynamic RGB lighting along its base which also happens to come equipped with a 3.5mm jack and 2 USB ports for device charging.
+The CORSAIR ST100 stand is a bit pricier than the competition, but for good reason: It features dynamic RGB lighting along its base, which also happens to come equipped with a 3.5mm jack and two USB ports for device charging.
 Its CORSAIR iCUE software enables 7.1 surround sound and is compatible with most of the brand's other peripherals.

 COZOO Under Desk USB Charger Headset Mount

 This COZOO mount combines the USB charging capabilities of the CORSAIR stand with the form factor of the Glorious Trident mount.
-You're essentially getting the best of both worlds: you can charge up to three items connected via USB with the benefit of having your headsets rest under your desk and out of view.
+You're essentially getting the best of both worlds.
+You can charge up to three items connected via USB with the benefit of having your headsets rest under your desk and out of view.

 New Bee Headset Stand